Easy Baked Oven Fries: These baked french fries are low-fat and perfectly crispy! Simple, fast, and healthy!

 However, oven baked fries CAN be eaten daily.

-Don’t go telling me that potatoes are bad for you.
-THEY ARE NOT!
-You can read all about why you should include spuds in your diet on my Smashed Buffalo Potato Recipe.
-But bottom line is that potatoes are full of nutrients and vitamins and if left unpeeled, fiber.
-Potatoes have gotten a bad wrap because most of us think of them as deep fried fries or potato chips or mashed potatoes slathered in cream in butter.
+Potatoes are full of nutrients and vitamins and if left unpeeled, fiber.
+Potatoes have gotten a bad wrap because most of us think of them as deep fried fries or potato chips or mashed potatoes slathered in cream in butter–but not all potato recipes are bad for you.

 Now DO NOT forget to spread out the fries well–use 2 trays even.
 The secret to getting these fries crispy is spreading out the fries and letting them have air circulate around them.
 If no room, the fries will steam and won’t be able to get crispy.